jrebecchi/NUSID/README.md

 ## Add your own bundles

-Here you are going to learn how to add our own bundles and extend this userspace to create your own app !
+Here you are going to learn how to add our own bundles and extend this user space to create your own app !
 As an exemple we are going to create a bundle named MyOwnBundle containing 2 routes, one to a public page and one to a private page that you can see only by being connected as a user.

 * Step 1: Create your bundle folder under the `bundles` directory